zirkelc/PromptThis.AI/README.md

 - `IsEditable` to check if the right-clicked element is an editable text input
 - `IsImage` to check if the right-clicked element is an image
 - `CssSelector` to check if the right-clicked element matches a CSS selector
+- `HasMetaTag` to check if page has a meta tag with a given name and value

 **Variables**